spinnaker/spinnaker.io/content/en/docs/setup/security/authentication/index.md

 linkTitle: 'Authentication'
 mermaid: true
 weight:
-description:
+description: Spinnaker's authentication mechanism supports a variety of different login sources.
 ---

-Spinnaker's authentication mechanism supports a variety of different login sources.
-There are a lot of moving parts involved with getting this to work just right.
-Here are some of the basics and tools that make setup easier to configure and test.
+There are a lot of moving parts involved with getting authentication to work.
+This page describes the basics and tools that make setup easier to configure and test.

 ## Introduction